-In addition to these enhancements, breast augmentation can prove to be beneficial on an emotional and psychological level – the majority of patients experience a significant boost in self-confidence and esteem that carries over into their personal, social, and even professional lives.
+In addition to these enhancements, breast augmentation has been proven to be beneficial on an emotional and psychological level.
+The majority of patients experience a significant boost in self-confidence and esteem that carries over into their personal, social, and even professional lives.

 Dr. Godek is simply amazing!
 I had breast augmentation done by him.
 I always get asked what doctor I saw.
 I’ve referred quite a few friends to him, who are more than satisfied with their results.
 Dr. Godek’s bedside manner is excellent!
 Between him and the entire staff I felt comfortable and relaxed post and pre-op.
 When I met Dr. Godek and stepped foot into his office, I knew he was it.
 His work is flawless!

 June 19, 2015

 What Are My Breast Implant Options?

 During the consultation process, one of the main goals is determining which type of implant you is best for you.
 The following information can help shed some light on your available options.